tomcritchlow/tomcritchlow.github.io/wiki/drafts/2019-07-03-google-ideas.md

 ## Idea 2 - Google Maps Search 2.0

+### *Use maps to search, not just directions*

 **The idea**: let you search for "things" on Google maps, not just places.
 Still today in 2019 when you search on Google Maps for something like "HDMI cable" or "Lamb Tagine" or "Comedy night" you get businesses and places as results - not the objects, events or information you were looking for.
 This is a self-fulfilling prophecy because if those searches don't work then people don't search for them and so on.

+You could argue that Google Maps isn't really designed to be used that way?
+But I think that's a stupid argument - I bet a TON of people search like that and expect Google to just figure it out - AND my argument is that IF you encouraged people to search this way you'd open up a TON more commercial search intent inside Google Maps - thus driving more Google Maps ad spend.

 **How I pitched it**: I pitched it in two ways.
 Firstly by building an actual MVP.
 I'm still surprised I pulled this off but I built a working prototype in Google Sheets using scripts to basically first run a Google Maps search, then find all the websites for the listings and then search each of the websites for the keyword used and then filter the results.
 It actually worked pretty well which I was amazed by and the underlying technology was simple - just combining the Google Maps places info with the Google Search crawl info of what was available.
 The second way I pitched it was by a very rough market sizing of the ad opportunity on Google Maps and how that would be dramatically expanded if we could shift consumer behaviour from searching for places (where relevance for ads is low) to searching for things (where relevance for ads is high).